dhis2/dhis2-android-sdk/docs/content/developer/analytics.md

 This table shows the functionality supported by the ProgramIndicator dimension item compared to the backend analytics.

-ProgramIndicator analytic boundaries are not supported at the moment.
-ProgramIndicators with non-default boundaries are not evaluated (the exception `AnalyticsException.ProgramIndicatorCustomBoundaries` is thrown).
-The boundaries that are considered as "default" are the following ones:

-- EVENT programIndicator:
-    - EventDate: After start of reporting period.
-    - EventDate: Before end of reporting period.
-- ENROLLMENT programIndicator:
-    - EnrollmentDate: After start of reporting period.
-    - EnrollmentDate: Before end of reporting period.

 | Type                      | Element               | Backend   | Android SDK   |
 |---------------------------|-----------------------|-----------|---------------|
 |**Mathematical:**          |Parenthesis            | Yes       | Yes           |